 Fill the gap of the lack of rubbing materials from Ming Dynasty to 21st century

-Most databases of bronze/stone rubbings only collect their materials till Yuan Dynasty; whereas, the “China Bronze and Stone Rubbings Collection” not only has the common materials before Yuan Dynasty, but accommodates a huge amount of newly-discovered rubbings from Ming Dynasty onwards.
-The latter occupies 80% within the collection whose time frame extends to the Republic period in the 21st century (221 B.C. –2000 A.D.).
-It’s worthy to notice that most of these rubbings and inscriptions are first-hand resources that have high historical value and are firstly open to the world in the digital form.
+Most databases of bronze/stone rubbings only have their materials collected till Yuan Dynasty.
+The “China Bronze and Stone Rubbings Collection” accommodates a huge amount of newly-discovered rubbings from Ming Dynasty, to the Republic period in the 21st century (221 B.C. –2000 A.D.), which occupies 80% of the collection.
+It’s worthy to notice that most of these rubbings and inscriptions are first-hand resources that have high historical value, also shown to the world in the digital form for the first time.

 4-level classification system for quicker, precise search

-In order to solve the searching issue resulted from the traditional classification, this database establishes a new system to classify all the materials.
-That is, under the categories of ”Bronze,” “Stone,” and “Others,” there are 4 levels to separate the materials either by its topic or by the time period.
+To solve the searching issue resulted from the traditional classification, the database establishes a new system to classify all the materials.
+Under the categories of ”Bronze,” “Stone,” and “Others,” there are 4 levels to separate the materials by its topic or the time period.
 For example, there are 3 categories under the “Bronze” section which are ‘before Shang Dynasty,’ ‘Shang to Zhou Dynasty’ and ‘Qin to Han Dynasty.’
 Furthermore, there is a few sub-divisions under each category.
 For instance, within the category of ‘Inscriptions of Han Chinese,’ there are 2 sub-divisions as Original Rubbing and Gravestone Epitaph.
-By utilising this system, it not only solves the problem of difficult retrieving, but greatly helps to increase the search accuracy as well.
+By utilising this system, user gets the higher search accuracy.